Opportunities for Partnership and Growth in the Field of Radiation Oncology

 Gainesville, FL 32608

-Supporting the UF Health Proton Therapy Institute
+The UF Health Proton Therapy Institute

 Proton therapy is a precise, effective radiation treatment, which destroys cancer cells with less damage to healthy tissue.
 This reduces side effects and lessens the risk of developing treatment complications later in life.
 Proton therapy is often used in combination with conventional radiation therapy, chemotherapy and/or surgery.